 Leaving Magento is a user’s choice.
 If you happen to be a Magento user, you should know that after June 2020, Magento will stop providing support for this version and requires you to migrate to Magento 2.
 This could be one of the reasons.
 A few other reasons could be:

-—Magento takes a longer development time for your website
+- Magento takes a longer website development time

 When was Magento founded?

 Roy Robin, the CEO of Magento, had initially launched a project named Varien, while he was still attending college at UCLA.
 In early 2007, he placed ads on Google Adwords and landed himself a big contract, which helped in funding the framework for Magento.